Shimanami surf & turf

 Yes, we cap our trips at 12 guests.
 This allows us to ensure each guest (cyclist or not) the personal attention and support they deserve throughout the journey.

 Can non-cyclists join Taste of Japan Bike Tours?
-What will non-riders do?
+What will non-cyclists do?

 Can children join?
 Is there an age requirement?